vgaupset/dat640-smart-task/README.md

 4. Run `advanced-type-prediction/run_this_file_first.ipynb`.
 (This will generate the needed files and index 3 datasets into elasticsearch. )
 5. Run `main.py`.

+`Note:` If you want to check most of the file generated as well as the trained model.
+Please [download](https://liveuis-my.sharepoint.com/:u:/g/personal/261410_uis_no/EXvz-Q2g_HlNqGG8U1qTYkMBQwQexATC7-Gi946tXGjzfg) with password `111111`.

 ## Possible solutions for errors during runing the project

 1. Make sure to use 64 bits python.